 Today’s consumer is more aware and interested than ever in issues that affect them, their communities and our world.

-Sourcing products responsibly -- in a way that minimizes impacts to people, animals and the environment -- has a direct affect on our local and global economies, our health and wellness, and the environment.
+Sourcing products responsibly -- in a way that minimizes impacts to people, animals and the environment -- has a direct impact on our local and global economies, our health and wellness, and the environment.
 We work closely with our suppliers and our clients to provide options to meet a variety of sustainability objectives.

-At Aramark, we recognize the increasing pressure on our food systems due to global issues such as resource scarcity, volatile commodity markets, and labor inequalities.
+We recognize the increasing pressure on our food systems due to global issues such as resource scarcity, volatile commodity markets, and labor inequalities.
 We have an opportunity to address myriad environmental, social and economic issues while reducing risk and driving innovation.

 Our University of Minnesota Dining Services team is a great example of how we address these issues in an innovative way.
 The team works with multiple hyper-local suppliers that are part of the University of Minnesota community: